 Posture directly relates to Fatigue

-There are many factors which impact how tired we feel, in addition to quality and length of sleep: mental state, diet, exercise, etc. Tiredness & Fatigue also has a strong correlation with the amount of mental, physical and emotional energy expended each day.
+There are many factors that impact how tired we feel, in addition to quality and length of sleep: mental state, diet, exercise, etc. Tiredness and fatigue also have a strong correlation with the amount of mental, physical and emotional energy expended each day.
 Yet here is a little-known fact…POSTURE directly relates to a person’s level of fatigue.
 Why is this, and what can you actually do about it?

 The Gravity of the Situation